jsummers1221/AlternativeVotingSystemsThesis/README.md

-# Alternative Voting Systems Thesis & Simulation
+# Alternative Voting Systems Simulation
-Honors Thesis and Creative Project by Autumn Martin and Jack Summers <br>
+Honors Creative Project by Autumn Martin and Jack Summers <br>
 Barrett, The Honors College at Arizona State University <br>

 This application compares a Ranked (Instant Run-off) Voting System with the current First-Past-The-Post (plurality) Voting System in a simulated Arizona Presidential Election.